PseudoDevs/IamGhost/abmd7.md

-Last updated: 2024-04-12 05:02:26
+Last updated: 2024-04-12 05:02:59
-Random Quote: Welcome to the church of MathologyToday I'd like to talk about prime numbers and why they give us joy. - Sheldon
+Random Quote: It's going to be legen... wait for it - and I hope you're not lactose-intolerant cause the second half of that word is ...dary! - Barney Stinson